-Budj Bim National Park is currently closed due to fire.
-For the latest information on fires, visit www.emergency.vic.gov.au.
+Parts of Budj Bim National Park are currently closed due to the impact of bushfires.
+For the latest information, visit www.parks.vic.gov.au.

 Budj Bim is a long dormant volcano.
 Budj Bim is the source of the Tyrendarra lava flow which extends over 50 kilometres to the southwest.
 It is central to the history of the Gunditjmara people.

 Budj Bim National Park is Victoria's first co-managed national park.
 The park is managed by Gunditjmara Traditional Owners and Parks Victoria.

 The park's tranquil crater lake and pleasant bushland surrounds make it a pleasant place for picnicking, camping and bushwalking.
 Nature trails follow the old crater rim.

 The Budj Bim Cultural Landscape has formally been recognised on the UNESCO World Heritage List and is the only Australian World Heritage property listed exclusively for its Aboriginal cultural values.
 The Budj Bim Cultural Landscape features the earliest living example of aquaculture in the world, with a history of eel farming dating back over 6,000 years.

 Conditions can change in parks for many reasons.
 For the latest information on changes to local conditions, please visit the relevant park page on the Parks Victoria website.

 Map pins are available via the tab key in a list after the map.